Skip to main content

 A person who requires a primate licence and keeps a primate in England without one will be committing an offence under section 13 of the Animal Welfare Act 2006 and will be liable on summary conviction to imprisonment for a term of up to six months, a fine or both.

-In the meantime, if you think you may be affected by these changes please email your contact details to foodandsafety@southnorfolkandbroadland.gov.uk so that you may be added to our contact list and kept informed of any further updates.
+If you think you may be affected by these changes please email your contact details to foodandsafety@southnorfolkandbroadland.gov.uk so that you may be added to our contact list and kept informed of any further updates.

 More information on the licensing process can be found in the FAQs below.